Skip to main content

 x-client-id: YOUR_CLIENT_ID

+For web apps, your backend or serverless proxy should usually be the component that sends these headers to Quran Foundation.
 See Step 4: Call User APIs with Headers for complete examples in cURL, JavaScript, and Python.

 I'm getting invalid_client — what's wrong?